How to ensure cookies are GDPR-compliant by the DPC deadline

-Dave McEvoy, director of Dmac Media, explains why many Irish businesses are failing when it comes to cookie compliance and how they can easily rectify this.
+Dave McEvoy, director of Dmac Media, explains why many Irish websites are failing when it comes to cookie compliance and how they can rectify this.

 With just months to go before the Data Protection Commission (DPC) begins enforcing its guidance on web cookie compliance, Sligo web design business Dmac Media has warned Irish businesses that they may not yet be compliant with the DPC’s guidance.

-Introduced in April 2020, the latest DPC guidance note on cookies and other tracking technologies gave Irish businesses six months to bring their sites in line with newly clarified advice on cookie management.
+Published in April, the DPC guidance note on cookies and other tracking technologies gave businesses operating websites and apps in Ireland six months to bring their policies and practices in line with newly clarified advice on cookie management.

-The DPC published the note after surveying 40 popular Irish websites last year and identifying concerns among 32 of the websites.
-Just two of the websites surveyed got a “green rating”, meaning that they were substantially compliant.
+The DPC surveyed around 40 popular Irish websites last year and identified concerns among nearly all of them.
+Just two of the websites surveyed got a ‘green rating’, meaning that they were substantially compliant.

-The director of Dmac Media, Dave McEvoy explained that since the General Data Protection Regulation (GDPR ) measures were introduced in 2018, most website owners are aware that their website needed a “cookie message” but the vast majority of these messages are not compliant with the law.
+Dave McEvoy, director of Dmac Media, explained that since GDPR measures were introduced in 2018, most website owners are aware that their website needs a cookie message but the “vast majority” of these messages are not compliant with the law as they fail to disclose how cookies are used.

 Cookies and GDPR

-McEvoy said that the “vast majority” of cookie messages in Ireland are not compliant with the law, as they fail to disclose how cookies are used.
-He warned that from 6th October 2020, companies that have not brought their cookies in line with regulations could face financial penalties.
+McEvoy added that from 6 October 2020, companies that have not brought their cookies in line with regulations could face financial penalties.

-In the DPC’s guidance, it explains that cookies (which are small text files stored on devices such as PCs, mobile devices or IoT devices) serve a number of important functions, such as keeping track of items in an online shopping cart, or helping web pages to load faster.
+In the DPC’s guidance, it explains that cookies (which are small text files stored on devices such as computers, mobile or IoT devices) serve a number of important functions, such as keeping track of items in an online shopping cart, or helping web pages to load faster.

-McEvoy explained that cookies help websites to form a memory of a users’ computer activity.
-When a user chooses not to accept cookies, they may find that some features on certain websites are not available to them.

-However, Dmac Media director warned that when users blindly click to accept cookies on every website they visit, they may be unwittingly agreeing to share information with a variety of advertising platforms.
+However, McEvoy warned that when users blindly click to accept cookies on every website they visit, they may be unwittingly agreeing to share information with a variety of advertising platforms.

 How do you ensure your website is compliant?